 Tickets purchased through the internet reservation site (for children or adults) enjoy a 5% discount off the full-price ticket purchased at the museum entrance for either entry to the museum or to one of the Night Experiences.
-(Discount is not available for a combination ticket.)
-The price after discount will be displayed at check-out; no need for a coupon code.
+There is no discount for a combination ticket.
+The price after discount will be automatically registered; no need for a coupon code.

 BANAI - A Musical Journey from Persia to Jerusalem

 The new exhibition, BANAI, explores how one family’s life story, over five generations, became synonymous with the soundtrack of the development of Jerusalem and Israel.
 The story of how this family of new immigrants, outsiders to the local culture, became a venerable cultural dynasty is unequalled in Israel – perhaps in the whole world.
 The Tower of David Museum exhibition, BANAI, shows their personal story while painting a much broader panorama.
 The exhibition is based on an audio enabled historical and musical soundtrack that takes visitors from the 19th century immigrant experience to the present-day with the traditional and contemporary melodies, tunes and songs that both influenced and were made famous by the members of the Banai family.